vaishnavv04/Microservices-E-commerce-platform/README.md

 cp env.example .env
 # Edit .env with your configuration

-# 2. Start all services
+# 2. Start all services (use --build to rebuild images)
-docker-compose up -d
+docker-compose up -d --build

 # 3. Verify services are running
 docker-compose ps